jrandj/aws-security-specialty/README.md

 1. You have written a Lambda function which will be invoked by an EventBridge rule any time a user adds an Internet Gateway in your VPC.
 The function is designed to terminate all Internet Gateways as an additional precaution to prevent your systems from being exposed to the internet.
 However when you test the configuration by launching an Internet Gateway in your VPC, the gateway is never deleted.
 What could be the reason for this?
     * EventBridge may not have permission to trigger the function, and the function execution role may not have permission to terminate internet gateways.

+1. You need to launch a Linux EC2 instance in AWS.
+Which of the following steps can be used to ensure secure authentication to the EC2 instance from a Windows machine?
+	* Create a key pair using PuTTYgen and use the private key to log into the instance.

+1. You have just developed a new mobile application that handles analytics workloads on large scale datasets stored on Amazon Redshift.
+Consequently, the application needs to access Amazon Redshift tables.
+Which of the below methods would be the best, both practically and security-wise, to access the tables?
+	* Use roles that allow a web identity federated user to assume a role that allows access to the table by providing a temporary credential.

+1. Your application currently uses AWS Cognito for authenticating users.
+Your application consists of different types of users.
+Some users are only allowed to read access to the application and others are given contriubtor access.
+How would you manage the access efficiently?
+	* You can use Cognito groups to create a collection of users in a user pool, which is often done to set the permissons for those users.

+1. Your company has a hybrid environment with on-premises servers and servers hosted in the AWS cloud.
+They are planning to use the Systems Manager for patching servers.
+Which of the following is a pre-requisite for this to work?
+	* An IAM service role needs to e created for allowing the on-premises serers to communicate with the AWS Systems Manager.

+1. An application deployed to EC2 is configured to use AWS Secrets Manager to rotate secrets for the RDS database.
+The application experiences occasional intermittent sign-in failures.
+Which options can resolve this issue?
+	* The *Exponential Backoff* feature can be enabled to implement retry functionality in the application.
+The multi-user rotation strategy can also be used.

+1. A large organization is planning on AWS to host its resources.
+They have several autonomous departments that wish to use AWS.
+What could be the strategy to adopt for managing the accounts?
+	* Use multiple accounts for each autonomous department.
+This reduces the blast radius compared to other approaches like having multiple groups in one account, and also reduces the operational overhead to manage the groups.

 ### Data Protection

 1. In your organization, a customer-managed key named TestCMK has been created for a new project.
 This key is supposed to be used only by related AWS services in this project including EC2 and RDS in region us-west-2.
 For security concerns, you need to make sure that no other services can encrypt or decrypt using this CMK.
 In the meantime, EC2 and RDS should use the key without issues.
 How should you implement this?